ksrky/type-inference/README.md

 - Simon Peyton Jones, Dimitrios Vytiniotis, Stephanie Weirich, Mark Shields.
 (2005). [_Practical type inference for arbitrary-rank types_](https://www.microsoft.com/en-us/research/publication/practical-type-inference-for-arbitrary-rank-types/).
   Type inference algorithm for arbitrary-rank types

-Type `stack exec systemF` to enter interactive shell.
-If you input an implicitly typed expression, then it is returned explicity typed.
+Type `stack exec systemF` to enter the interactive shell.
+If you input an semi-typed expression, then it is translated to System F-like term.
 For example:

 ```
 $ stack exec systemF